 - We accept Mastercard, Visa, Discover, and American Express credit cards.
 Discover and Amex cards are not supported by all currencies.

-- We'll automatically save your payment method when you purchase a Monthly plan, Pay As You Go credits or paid add-on.
-If you're on the Forever Free plan, we don't require a saved payment method.
+- We'll automatically save your payment method when you purchase a monthly plan, Pay As You Go credits or paid add-on.
+If you're on the Free plan, we don't require a saved payment method.

 - As a security measure, our system imposes a 24-hour lockout period if a transaction is declined more than four times.

 If your credit card was declined, here are a few possible reasons.